equinor/flotilla/backend/README.md

 To run the backend in Docker together with the rest of the stack, see the [root README](../README.md#quick-start).

+## Ad hoc missions

+When creating a mission definition with `POST /missions/definitions`, clients can set `"isAdHoc": true` for a one-off mission.
+The field defaults to `false` when omitted, and existing definitions remain non-ad hoc after migration.

+Ad hoc definitions are excluded from the frontend mission-scheduling list, area counts, and **Schedule all** selection.
+They remain accessible through the API and mission-definition details; scheduling by ID, execution, and history are unchanged.
+Clients such as Pointilla must opt in when creating an ad hoc mission.

 ## Connecting to the development database

 By default the backend runs against an in-memory database.
 To use the development database instead, add the following to `backend/api/.env`: